-

 All-clad saucepan...It's all-clad.
 Need anything more be said?...I have a 4 qt and a 2 qt all- clad saucepan that I've had for years and love.

-Pros: quality, easy to clean, size
+Pros: easy to clean, perfect size, durable

 Add to Bag -